DrRoad/short-term-forecasting/docs/Regions.md

 This [Jupyter notebook](https://github.com/ENSYSTRA/short-term-forecasting/tree/master/jupyter-notebooks/NUTS-bidding_zones.ipynb) lists all NUTS 3 territories and their bidding zones in the North Sea region, and explains how the different bidding zones were assigned to the territories.

 ## Transmission system operators and interconnections

 The North Sea region consists of multiple TSOs and cross-border interconnections.
 These are listed, along with the bidding zones bidding zones, in the table below.

-*TSOs and cross-border interconnections in the North Sea region.
-Data: European Network of Transmission System Operators for Electricity [ENTSND], [RegiND].*
+Table: TSOs and cross-border interconnections in the North Sea region.
+Data: European Network of Transmission System Operators for Electricity [ENTSND], [RegiND].

 **Ctry.**<sup>[[f5]](#f5)</sup> | **TSOs** | **Cross-border interconnection**<sup>[[f5]](#f5),[[f6]](#f6)</sup> | **Bidding zones**<sup>[[f5]](#f5),[[f6]](#f6)</sup>
 -|-----|---|---